FREE-Merging: Fourier Transform for Efficient Model Merging: Methodology

-In this section, we analyze the time complexity of merging and the storage space required after merging.
-We aim to keep both as small as possible to meet practical user needs.
-Assume that there are $n$ models to merge, each with $m$ parameters and requiring storage space $s$.
+This section analyzes the merging time complexity and storage requirements.
+We aim to minimize both for practical use.
+Assume there are $n$ models to merge, each with $m$ parameters and requiring storage space $s$.

-The time complexity analysis can be divided into two parts: merging and inference.
-In the merging process, the time complexity of FR-Merging is $O(nmlogm)$~\cite{duhamel1990fast} while that of extracting the expert is $O(nm)$.
-Thus, the overall time complexity of merging is $O(nmlogm)$, which is manageable.
-For example, merging three 10B models requires only $O(10^{12})$ addition operations, which is not a large load for current devices.
-Additionally, since only a lightweight router is added, the extra inference cost is negligible.
+The time complexity includes the merging and inference part.
+In the merging part, FR-Merging has a complexity of $O(nmlogm)$~\cite{duhamel1990fast} while expert extraction is $O(nm)$, making the overall merging complexity $O(nmlogm)$, which is manageable.
+For instance, merging three 10B models requires only $O(10^{12})$ addition operations, a minor load for modern devices.
+Moreover, with only a lightweight router added, the extra inference cost is negligible.

-Next, we analyze storage space.
-We typically save only about 1\% additional parameters per model.
-Therefore, our storage space requirement is $(1+0.01n)s$, which is a significant improvement compared to the requirement of $ns$ for the model ensemble.
-For large models, even a 1\% reduction in data storage can greatly alleviate storage pressure.
+Next, we analyze storage cost.
+We typically save only about 1\% additional parameters per model, requiring $(1+0.01n)s$ storage, which is far less than the requirement of $ns$ for the model ensemble.
+For large models, reducing storage requirements is crucial for alleviating storage pressure on edge users.
 For detailed analysis, please refer to Sec~\ref{sec:speed and space}.